 Everyone is familiar with the idea of a key opinion leader (KOL) among medical professionals.
-When Snowfish started out almost 20 years ago identifying experts through objective means was a unique thought, and KOLs were identified through the salesforce and medical science liaison (MSL) teams.
+When Snowfish started out almost 20 years ago identifying experts through objective means was a unique thought.
+KOLs were identified through the salesforce and medical science liaison (MSL) teams.
 Today the idea of conducting professional KOL identification and mapping has become standard practice.

 Within the patient community there are leaders similar to medical professional KOLs.
-The patient key opinion leaders (PKOL) often play an integral role with advocacy organizations, sit on patient focused advisory boards, and speak before leading forums.
-PKOLs are often quite active on social media, having thousands of followers, thereby helping guide opinion.
+Patient key opinion leaders (PKOL) often play an integral role with advocacy organizations, sit on patient focused advisory boards, and speak before leading forums.
+PKOLs are often active on social media, having thousands of followers, thereby helping guide opinion.
 A PKOL can be the canary in the coal mine when things need to be rethought or adjusted.

-and researchers, as well as organizations, such as advocacy groups, hospitals, research institutes, also often have a large patient following on social media platforms.
+and researchers, as well as organizations, such as advocacy groups, hospitals, research institutes, often have large patient followings on social media platforms.

-Snowfish has developed a process to empower the life science professional by including PKOLs as part you overall advocacy outreach.
-The PKOLs can also be linked with advocacy organizations and the traditional KOLs.
+Snowfish has developed a process to empower the life science professional by including PKOLs as part your overall advocacy outreach efforts.
+PKOLs can also be linked with other entities such as professional and advocacy organizations and the traditional KOLs.
 Companies now have the ability to be part of the discussion with leading PKOLs.
-To learn more please reach by sending a request to email@example.com.
+To learn more. please reach out to us at info@snowfish.